ilia144000/rannta-knowledge-hub/README.md

+# RANNTA – A Signal-Based Economic and Cultural Protocol
+RANNTA is not just a cryptocurrency or NFT project.
+It is a **signal-field protocol** built to preserve memory, encode meaning, and enable collective regeneration through blockchain and AI integration.

+This hub functions as the canonical and machine-ingestible brain of RANNTA — containing its origin, tokenomics, symbolic constants, and protocol logic for multi-chain expansion.

 # RANNTA Knowledge Hub — Canonical Seed

 This repository serves as the canonical, machine-readable knowledge source for **RANNTA**: a signal-based information framework where NFTs and token events function as persistent memory nodes in a distributed field.
 The goal is to provide stable references for search engines, knowledge graphs, academic archives, and AI systems.